yarafe/Test/FGT/IPv6/A-Single-VM/README.md

 In this scenario, our environment comprises the following components:

 - Single-VM Fortigate with two interfaces: external and internal, each configured with dual-stack private IPs.
+However, we removed IPv6 config from external interface on FGT-VM (not from Azure portal) due to limitation in Azue.

 - Dual-stack virtual network with corresponding dual-stack subnets: external, internal, and protected.